Henry Widdowson: Research

-Widdowson is perhaps best known for his contribution to communicative language teaching.
-However, he has also published on other related subjects such as discourse analysis and critical discourse analysis, the global spread of English, English for Special Purposes and stylistics.The Routledge Encyclopedia of Language Teaching and Learning calls him "probably the most influential philosopher of the late twentieth century for international ESOL" (674).
+Widdowson’s early career is perhaps best known for his contribution to applied linguistics and communicative language teaching.
+However, his later theorising on discourse covers a wide range of areas of language use and communication.
+Hence, he has published on such subjects as discourse analysis, critical discourse analysis, the global spread of English, English as a lingua franca, English for Special Purposes, literary criticism, stylistics and many others.